 b) If an existing resolution identifies a priority issue, the need to recycle this resolution at various conferences or assemblies should be questioned

 c) If only editorial updates are required to a WTSA resolution, the need to produce a revised version should be questioned.

+d) If the actions proposed have been accomplished, the resolution should be viewed as fulfilled and should be considered for suppression.

 1.4 WTSA shall establish a Budget Control Committee and an Editorial Committee, the tasks and responsibilities of which are set out in the General Rules of conferences, assemblies and meetings of the Union (General Rules, Nos.
 69-74):